-- a Unless the Council determines otherwise, a committee may appoint a working party/group whose terms of reference and members shall be determined by the committee. - b The members of a committee may include non-councillors unless it is a committee which regulates and controls the finances of the Council. - c Unless the Council determines otherwise, all the members of an advisory committee and a working party/group of the advisory committee may be non-councillors. - d The Council may appoint standing committees or other committees as may be necessary, and: - i. shall determine their terms of reference;
+- a Unless the Council determines otherwise, a committee may appoint a working party/group whose terms of reference and members shall be determined by the committee. - b Each member shall be included in the membership of at least two committee/working parties to fulfil their role as a Bishopsteignton Parish Councillor and ensure even share the workload of the council' - The members of a committee may include non-councillors unless it is a committee which regulates and controls the finances of the Council. - d Unless the Council determines otherwise, all the members of an advisory committee and a working party/group of the advisory committee may be non-councillors. - e The Council may appoint standing committees or other committees as may be necessary, and: - i. shall determine their terms of reference; - ii. shall determine the number and time of the ordinary meetings of a standing committee up until the date of the next annual meeting of the Council; - iii. shall permit a committee, other than in respect of the ordinary meetings of a committee, to determine the number and time of its meetings;

-- ii. shall determine the number and time of the ordinary meetings of a standing committee up until the date of the next annual meeting of the Council; - iii. shall permit a committee, other than in respect of the ordinary meetings of a committee, to determine the number and time of its meetings; - iv. shall, subject to standing orders 4(b) and (c), appoint and determine the terms of office of members of such a committee; - v. may, subject to standing orders 4(b) and (c), appoint and determine the terms of office of the substitute members to a committee whose role is to replace the ordinary members at a meeting of a committee if the ordinary members of the committee confirm to the Proper Officer, with sufficient notice before the meeting, if they are unable to attend; - vi. shall, after it has appointed the members of a standing committee, appoint the Chair of the standing committee; - vii. shall permit a committee other than a standing committee, to appoint its own Chair at the first meeting of the committee; - viii. shall determine the place, notice requirements and quorum for a meeting of a committee and a working party/group which, in both cases, shall be no less than three: - ix. shall determine if the public may participate at a meeting of a committee; - x. shall determine if the public and press are permitted to attend the meetings of a working party/group and also the advance public notice requirements, if any, required for the meetings of a working party/group; - xi. shall determine if the public may participate at a meeting of a working party/group that they are permitted to attend; and - xii. may dissolve a committee or a working party/group.
+- iv. shall, subject to standing orders 4(b) and (c), appoint and determine the terms of office of members of such a committee; - v. may, subject to standing orders 4(b) and (c), appoint and determine the terms of office of the substitute members to a committee whose role is to replace the ordinary members at a meeting of a committee if the ordinary members of the committee confirm to the Proper Officer, with sufficient notice before the meeting, if they are unable to attend; - vi. shall, after it has appointed the members of each committee, shall permit the committee, to appoint its own Chair at the first meeting of the committee: - vii. shall determine the place, notice requirements and quorum for a meeting of a committee and a working party/group which, in both cases, shall be no less than three; - viii. shall determine if the public may participate at a meeting of a committee; - ix. shall determine if the public and press are permitted to attend the meetings of a working party/group and also the advance public notice requirements, if any, required for the meetings of a working party/group; - x. shall determine if the public may participate at a meeting of a working party/group that they are permitted to attend; and - xi. may dissolve a committee or a working party/group.